trinodb/trino/docs/src/main/sphinx/connector/hive-security.rst

 .. _hive-security-metastore-impersonation:

-Impersonation Accessing the Hive Metastore
+Impersonation accessing the Hive metastore
 ------------------------------------------

 Trino supports impersonating the end user when accessing the Hive metastore.